inaka/Jayme/README.md

 - By default, it connects to `localhost:8080`, but you can change the base URL path by passing in a custom `NSURLSessionBackendConfiguration` object to its initializer.
 - You can also set custom HTTP headers to be used in the requests when initilizing your own `NSURLSessionBackendConfiguration` instance.
 - You can also customize the `NSURLSession` and `HTTPResponseParser` objects that are asked upon `NSURLSessionBackend` initialization.
 However, doing so is discouraged; these last two parameters have been purely added there for unit-testing purposes.
-- This layer returns a `Future` containing a result with either:
+- This layer returns a `Future` that will hold a result containing either:
+  - A *tuple* with:
-  - A tuple with an `NSData?` object, containing relevant data relative to the response, and a `PageInfo?` object containing pagination-related data (if there is any); or...
+    - An `NSData?` object, containing relevant data relative to the response.
+    - A `PageInfo?` object containing pagination-related data (if there is any).
-  - A `JaymeError` indicating which error was produced when performing the request.
+  - Or, a `JaymeError` indicating which error was produced when performing the request.

 #### *CRUDRepository*

-- This protocol provides convenient CRUD-like functions that are already implemented and ready to be used in any Repository that conforms to it, such as:
+- This protocol provides convenient CRUD-like functions that are already implemented and ready to be used in any Repository that conforms to it.
+They are:
-  - `findAll()` for fetching all the Entities from the Repository.
+  - `findAll()` for fetching all the entities from the repository.
+    - Hits `/:name` using the `GET` verb.
-  - `findByID(id)` for fetching a specific Entity matching a given `id`.
+  - `findByID(id)` for fetching a specific entity matching a given `id`.
+    - Hits `/:name/:id` using the `GET` verb.
-  - `create(entity)` for creating a new Entity in the Repository.
+  - `create(entity)` for creating a new entity in the repository.
+    - Hits `/:name` with entity's `dictionaryValue` as parameters, using the `POST` verb.
-  - `update(entity)` for updating an existing Entity with its new values.
+  - `update(entity)` for updating an existing entity with its new values.
+    - Hits `/:name/:id` with entity's `dictionaryValue` as parameters, using the `PUT` verb.
-  - `delete(entity)` for deleting an existing Entity from the Repository.
+  - `delete(entity)` for deleting an existing entity from the repository.
+    - Hits `/:name/:id` using the `DELETE` verb.

 ![CRUDRepository Diagram](https://raw.githubusercontent.com/inaka/Jayme/master/Assets/crud-repository-diagram.png)

 - Any repository conforming to `CRUDRepository` will get these default CRUD operations for free.
-Besides, it can add his own custom functions based on business rules, as shown in this example:
+Besides, it can override any of these default implementations, or add his own custom functions based on business rules, as shown in this example:

 ![PostRepository Diagram](https://raw.githubusercontent.com/inaka/Jayme/master/Assets/post-repository-diagram.png)

 #### *PagedRepository*

 - This protocol provides convenient functionality for reading entities in a paginated manner.
 Any of your repositories can conform to it and get this function for free:
-  - `findByPage(pageNumber)` for fetching a fixed amount of Entities from the Repository, corresponding to a certain page number.
-The amount of Entities fetched per page is configured in your concrete repository by providing a `pageSize` property.
+  - `findByPage(pageNumber)` for fetching a fixed amount of entities from the repository, corresponding to a certain page number.
+The amount of entities fetched per page is configured in your concrete repository by providing a `pageSize` property.
 Besides the array containing entities, you get a `PageInfo` related object as well in return.
 - The followed pagination conventions have been based on [Grape standards](https://github.com/davidcelis/api-pagination).